RedHatQE/carbon/README.md

 $ pip install -r requirements.txt
 ```

-This is going to install all necessary packages that Carbon depends on.
+This is going to install the necessary packages to develop/contribute to Carbon.

 Next you can install Carbon itself from the source directory so you can
 run tests before commit any code: